Amey-Thakur/OPTIMIZING-STOCK-TRADING-STRATEGY-WITH-REINFORCEMENT-LEARNING/README.md

  [Try the application](https://stock-trading-with-rl.herokuapp.com)

-**This project is a part of my Data Science Internship at Technocolabs Softwares.**
+**This project was a part of my Data Science Internship at Technocolabs Softwares.**

 ---